DeepIntent Deep Dive: What Is CTV?

 Advertising on CTV: An Alphabet Soup of Acronyms

-To have a strong sense of what is CTV and CTV advertising, it’s important to understand the alphabet soup of acronyms for the several subcategories of OTT services:
+To have a strong sense of what is CTV and CTV advertising, it’s important to understand the array of acronyms for the several subcategories of OTT services:

 • Ad-supported video-on-demand (AVOD): AVOD platforms allow users to view content for free or at a reduced cost in exchange for watching advertisements.
 YouTube and Crackle are some of the most well-known free examples.
-Netflix, Hulu, Peacock, and Paramount+ — to name a few — have AVOD offerings as well.
+Netflix, Hulu, Peacock, and Paramount+—to name a few—also have AVOD offerings.

 • Subscription video-on-demand (SVOD): Some streaming services are premium subscription-based, which means users pay a monthly flat rate to view content without advertisements.
 Apple TV is one example.

 • Transactional video-on-demand (TVOD): Unlike AVOD and SVOD, TVOD works on a pay-per-view basis.
-Without subscriptions, viewers consume content a la carte on platforms such as iTunes or for non-Prime members, Amazon.
+Without subscriptions, viewers consume content a la carte on platforms such as Amazon (if they’re not Prime members) or iTunes.

 • Virtual multichannel video programming distributor (vMVPD): CTV is to OTT as FAST is to vMVPD.
 Similar to FAST channels, vMVPDs are hubs of linear TV content.
-The main difference is, there is a fee attached not dissimilar to cable TV vs. broadcast TV.
+The main difference is that there is a fee attached, not dissimilar to cable TV vs. broadcast TV.

 Want to learn more about getting started with CTV advertising?
 Read our five tips for the first-time programmatic CTV advertiser.